Scuffles In Berlin As Covid Sceptics Defy Protest Ban - UrduPoint

 The protest was called by the "Querdenker" (Lateral Thinkers) movement, which has emerged as the loudest voice against Germany's coronavirus restrictions.

-Judges had banned several of its planned demos this weekend, including one for Sunday that was meant to draw some 22,500.
+Judges had banned several of its planned demos this weekend, including one for Sunday that was expected to draw some 22,500 people.

-Berlin police deployed more than 2,000 officers in riot gear across the city, in anticipation of protesters gathering despite the ban.
+Berlin police deployed more than 2,000 officers in riot gear across the city, in anticipation of protesters ignoring the ban.

+According to police, several thousand people turned out on Sunday, mainly in the city's western Charlottenburg district and the centre.

+Officers threatened to use water cannon to disperse crowds heading towards the Brandenburg Gate in the afternoon, after which people began to leave, police said.

-Some of the demonstrators held up signs saying "Freedom" and "No to the corona dictatorship", with very few masks seen among the crowds.
+Some of the demonstrators held up signs saying "Freedom" and "No to the corona dictatorship", with few masks seen among them.

-Germany's Querdenker movement has drawn in a mix of people, including anti-vaxxers and conspiracy theorists as well as members of the far-right Alternative for Germany (AfD).

-Querdenker protests have drawn thousands, at times tens of thousands, but are often broken up early for violating virus rules.
+Protests by Germany's Querdenker movement have attracted thousands, at times tens of thousands, but are often broken up early for violating virus rules.
 Several of the demos have descended into violence.

-Germany's domestic security service announced in April that it was placing some Querdenker members under observation over concerns they pose a threat to democracy and have ties to right-wing extremism.
+Germany's domestic intelligence service announced in April that it was placing some Querdenker members under observation over concerns they have ties to right-wing extremism.